Introduction to Anypoint Connectors

 Connectors can perform one or more functions in an app, depending on where you place them and the capabilities of the specific connector.
 A connector can act as:

-To see if a connector can act as an input source, see the Reference Guide for the connector.
+To see if a connector can act as a source, see the Reference Guide for the connector.

-App developers can also use an HTTP Listener or Scheduler as an input source for a flow:
+App developers can also use an HTTP Listener or Scheduler as a source for a flow:

 HTTP Listener is a connector that listens to HTTP requests.